 Those with GAB suffer even worse than the average form of anxiety, where symptoms are so regular that life soon feels engulfed by fear, panic and worry.
 Resulting in a significantly reduced quality of life, living with generalised anxiety disorder in fact isn’t any way of living.

-If you’re struggling with heightened anxiety as a reaction to certain stimuli, or feel constantly anxious, considering generalised anxiety disorder treatment will be promoted.
-While daunting to consider, here at Asana Lodge, we offer residential care to ease the symptoms of anxiety, while providing a personal and reliable structure of recovery.
+If you’re struggling with heightened anxiety and an addiction issue or feel constantly anxious, dual diagnosis treatment will be promoted.
+While daunting to consider, here at Asana Lodge, we offer residential care to ease the symptoms of anxiety and withdrawal from drug and alcohol addiction, while providing a personal and reliable structure of recovery.

 Symptoms of generalised anxiety disorder